community access fund

 The Community Access Fund covers the remaining 50%.

-This allows the cost of sessions to be shared across the community whilst helping keep movement spaces more accessible and sustainable long-term.
+This allows the cost of sessions to be shared across the community, helping to make movement more accessible while keeping the scheme sustainable long-term.

-This allows us to support more people whilst continuing to pay instructors fairly and keep the studio sustainable long-term.
+This allows us to support more people while continuing to pay instructors fairly and keep the studio sustainable.

-Supported spaces are limited and depend on available funding each month.
+Supported places are limited and depend on the funding available each month.

 Want to support the fund?